December 5, 2025 · Workshop Management

 → repair continues later

-This creates interruptions in the schedule.
+This creates interruptions in the repair process.

-A job may move through multiple stages:
+A repair job may move through several stages:

 Scheduled → Diagnosing → Waiting for Parts → Repair → Completed